Alfredo De Massis*, Tommaso Minola, Lucio Cassia, Center for Young and Family Enterprise – CYFE

 - paper that introduce and develop new theoretical and methodological approaches to the study of family firms

-The proposal is composed of a cover page and the body of the abstract.
-Please note that the proposal has to be submitted online as ONE document.
+The PROPOSAL is composed of a Cover page and the body of the Abstract.

 The cover page should be a separate sheet including the following information: